dreamking60/d3-start-to-finish-leanpub/manuscript/A Web development tools.md

 ### Code editor

 A code editor is a desktop application that allows you to edit HTML, CSS and JavaScript files.
 You can use simple applications such as Notepad (on Windows) and TextEdit (on Mac).
 It’s important that these editors work in plain text mode so that they don’t insert extra characters.
-However I recommend using a dedicated code editor such as [Visual Studio Code](https://code.visualstudio.com/), [Atom](https://atom.io/) or [Brackets](http://brackets.io/).
-All of these are free and multi-platform.
+However I recommend using a dedicated code editor such as [Brackets](http://brackets.io/) or [Visual Studio Code](https://code.visualstudio.com/).
+Both of these are free and multi-platform.
 Advantages of using a dedicated code editor include:

 * you can treat your application as a project making it easier to open and navigate
 * syntax highlighting (code is coloured according to whether its a keyword, a variable etc.)